sbarthelemy/collada-dom/Readme.txt

 Known issues
 ============

-- For PS3 debug build, when unloading Collada document with large number of nodes, suc as demo.dae and dominos.dae, a debug exception is raised due to stack overflow.
+- For PS3 debug build, when unloading Collada document with large number of nodes, such as demo.dae and dominos.dae, a debug exception is raised due to stack overflow.

   The Collada Viewer uses Cell SDK framework, which sets the main PPU thread priority and stack size in its code base.